gkesaev/blues-machine/notes/notes.md

 There is a range of built in math functions in JS for example, max, avg..

 There are 3 types of variables in JS:
-1. let - only for a curtain block
+1. let - only for a certain block
 2. var - global variable
 3. const - cant' be changed after initialization